yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/README.md

 * After 401 [functional-Light JS Book]

 # Learning Objectives
-* students will be able to determine and describe the runtime complexity of an algorighm
+* students will be able to determine and describe the runtime complexity of an algorithm
-* sutendts will understand the differance between a constructor function and a factory function
+* students will understand the differance between a constructor function and a factory function
-* students will be able to identify and explain the qualities of imperitive and functional code
+* students will be able to identify and explain the qualities of imperative and functional code
 * students will be able to determine whether or not a function is pure
 * students will be able to implement a functional array-like list with map, filter, reduce, and forEach methods

 # Overview
 ## Big O
-* big-o is a way of describing the speed and memory useage of an algorythm because algorythm's can run faster or slower given a specific input, we only use big-o to describe the worst case.
+* big-o is a way of describing the speed and memory usage of an algorythm because algorithm's can run faster or slower given a specific input, we only use big-o to describe the worst case.
 * the letter "n" is used to describe the number of items an algorithm is working with
-* if an algorithm only makes single state ments in the worst case, it is said that the algorithm run s with an "O(1)" runtime.
+* if an algorithm only makes single statements in the worst case, it is said that the algorithm run s with an "O(1)" runtime.
  * "O(1)" runtime is also called constant time
 * if an algorithm runs through every item, it is said that the algorithm runs with an "O(n)" runtime.
  * "O(n)" runtime is also called linear time